-The scholarship amount is $20,000 with a tuition waiver.
+The scholarship amount is $17,600.
 One scholarship is awarded for a period of one year, and is non-renewable.

 The Besancon donor is specific about which disciplines are eligible for the scholarship.
 The emphasis must be in the chemical sciences (e.g., sub-disciplines of chemistry; biochemistry; biophysics).
 To meet the donor’s requirements, only incoming or currently enrolled graduate students in the following programs are eligible to apply.
 Students apply directly to their programs.
 The eligible programs, listed below, will nominate the following number(s) of students to the Graduate School.
 Each program, that nominates a student, needs to identify a faculty member who will participate in the selection process.

 - Applicants must be accepted to or enrolled in a master’s or doctoral degree program at The Graduate School of The University of Montana in one of the eligible disciplines.

 - Applicants must be nominated by their program.